CodePenguin/PlayPass/README.md

 You can add as many "passes" nodes as you'd like.
 You can even disable one by changing the "enabled" property to "0".  `scan` nodes will progress through the PlayOn items looking for an item that matches the supplied name.
 The `name` can use * as a wildcard to match zero to many characters or ? to match one character.

 You can add as many `queue` nodes as you'd like which will queue any videos in the current position in the PlayOn items that matches the included pattern.
 The `name` argument can also use wildcards like the `scan` nodes.

+The `scan` and `queue` nodes are nested inside each other to simulate the folder system that PlayOn uses.  `scan` and `queue` nodes will process all matching items in the current PlayOn folder.

 ####Queue Mode
 To test what would be queued just execute PlayPass.exe with the filename of your config file: